-What is MCT Oil and How Does It Benefit Your Health?
+What is MCT Oil and Does It Benefit Your Health?

-If you’ve been around the health scene long, you’ve probably heard of MCT oil – after all, wellness gurus are mixing it into their smoothies and morning coffees, or simply drinking it straight.
-But despite its popularity, you may not fully understand the benefits of MCT oil and why it may very well be the “gold standard” of healthy fats.
+If you’ve been around the health scene long, you’ve probably heard of MCT oil – after all, wellness gurus are mixing it into their smoothies and morning coffee, or simply drinking it straight.
+But despite its popularity, you may not fully understand the benefits of MCT oil and whether they are really evidence-based.

 Fats are made of connected hydrogen and carbon atoms and defined by how many carbons they contain.
-Medium-chain triglycerides contain between 6-12 carbon atoms.
-The four varieties, from least carbon to the most, are caproic (C6:0), caprylic (C8:0), capric (C10:0) and lauric (C12:0) acids.
+MCTs contain between 6 and 12 carbon atoms.
+The four varieties, from least carbon to the most, are caproic (C6:0), caprylic (C8:0), capric (C10:0), and lauric (C12:0) acids.

 1. Supports healthy weight